 I got the idea for these monochrome handmade felt Christmas ornaments when I made my monochrome shoe box craft.
-The monochrome childlike cartoon look of the boxes really apealed to me.
+The monochrome childlike cartoon look of the boxes really appealed to me.

 I thought it would be fun to recreate this look with some monochrome felt Christmas decoration.
 Recently when in one of my favourite shops Liberty’s of London I noticed that they had a monochrome Christmas display which I thought looked fantastic.